Lecostarius/Daikin-IR-Reverse/README.md

 the 400 us OFF time as a logical 0 and the 1260 us OFF time as a logical one.
 The total length is really difficult to count on the oscilloscope screen.
 Just by total length, my estimate is that roughly 150 bit are transmitted.

 When running IRrecvDumpV3, the result is as follows.
 Unfortunately, the protocol is UNKNOWN.
-Here, I hit the OFF button:
+Here, I hit the yellow OFF button on the remote:

 ```
 Library   : v2.8.6